 There had been an opportunity to attempt reforms of free movement within the European Union, during David Cameron’s renegotiation in 2016.
 After the referendum, proposals for minor tweaks to free movement, such as applying the existing rules more rigorously, or renegotiating free movement so that it was subject to a job offer, were unlikely to meet expectations.

 3. Welcoming skills

-If the government wanted to design an immigration system that would secure public confidence, it would move away from a one-size-fits-all immigration target, towards an immigration framework that recognised the differences between different migration flows.
+If the government wanted to design an immigration system that would secure public confidence and that would require people to esta aanvragen, it would move away from a one-size-fits-all immigration target, towards an immigration framework that recognised the differences between different migration flows.

 This would reflect the broad public consensus, across the referendum and political divides, for remaining open to skilled migration, alongside more control over the scale and pace of low-skilled migration.
 A system which met that desire for control could also unlock pragmatic support for low and semi-skilled migration, for particular jobs and roles, within a managed system.
 It would also assess the right balance between developing home-grown skills and bringing in workers needed from abroad.

 4. Democratic engagement